Systolic inequalities for K3 surfaces via stability conditions: Introduction

 \begin{Question} Let $X$ be a Calabi--Yau manifold and $\Omega$ be a complex structure on $X$.
 Let $\D=\D^b\Coh(X, \Omega)$ be its derived category of coherent sheaves.
 Does there exist a constant $C=C(X, \Omega)>0$ such that

 holds for any $\sigma\in\Stab^\dagger(\D)$?
 Here $\Stab^\dagger(\D)$ denotes the distinguished connected component of $\Stab(\D)$ that contains geometric stability conditions. \end{Question}

 Note that Questions \ref{Q:A} and \ref{Q:B} are related via the \emph{mirror symmetry conjecture}, which is a conjectural duality between algebraic geometry and symplectic geometry.
-We refer to Section \ref{sec:future} for more discussions on this.
+The homological mirror symmetry conjecture proposed by Kontsevich \cite{Kon} states that for any Calabi--Yau manifold with a symplectic structure $(Y,\omega)$ , there exists a Calabi--Yau manifold with a complex structure $(X,\Omega)$ such that there is an equivalence between the derived Fukaya category of $Y$ and the bounded derived category of coherent sheaves on $X$: